Sureshsubramaniyam3/Excel-Assignments/README.md

 # Excel-Assignments
-this repository contains the documents related to excel from basic to advance level Screen shot has been added in the documentation for better understanding.
+this repository contains the documents related to excel from basic to advance level.
+Screen shots has been added in the documentation for better understanding.